Independent Contractor Management – A Quick Guide for N.Z Businesses

 Independent contractors operate a business on their own account under a contract for services and are generally outside minimum employment standards since most workplace laws tend to apply exclusively to employment relationships – not commercial relationships.

-If status is challenged, the Authority/Courts determine the real nature of the relationship (section 6 of the Act) and apply a holistic assessment rather than relying on contractual labels, or what may otherwise be documented in writing between the parties.
+If worker status is challenged, the Authority/Courts determine the real nature of the relationship (section 6 of the Act) and apply a holistic assessment rather than relying on contractual labels, or what may otherwise be documented in writing between the parties.
+Additionally, the new ‘gate way’ test and meaning of ‘specified contractor’ which recently came into effect will become relevant to the determination of associated disputes.

 Employer Pro has a comprehensive Employer Toolkit available for managing ‘Independent Contractors’, including step-by-step guidelines, practical walk-throughs, legal commentary, a template independent contractors’ agreement, a due diligence checklist and more.